mzst123/Xdrip-Lipo-Board/Other Versions/GSM-Parakeet/README.md

 - 1x micro switch MSK-12C02
 - 1x LiPo/Li-ion Battery (I recommend using a LiPo battery)
 - 1x [JST-2 connector 2mm pitch](https://www.sparkfun.com/products/8612) (optional - your battery needs to have the mating connector - sparkfun sells compatible batteries, or buy the connector separately and crimp it on your battery)
+- 1x JST-XH 2-pin connector (optional - only if your battery has this type of connector or you plan on crimping your own)

 # Setting the charging current